Kashyl1/CurrencyTracker/README.md

  If you have already created image once and want to run the program, run this script:
  ``dockerBackStart``

-5) Create Front-end image and an container.
+5) Create Front-end image and container.

 a) go to: